nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 Oops… looks like it isn't.

 I figured that the phrase was probably encoded, but I was unsure of what encoding scheme was used.
 After messing around for a bit, I realized it was just simple base64-encoding!
-We can decode it on the command-line:
+We can decode it on the command line:

 ![screenshot24](../assets/images/agent_sudo/screenshot24.png)